-Dr. Bavithira Deva, family medicine physician at HSHS Holy Family Health Center in Greenville, emphasizes the importance of making sure children are appropriately handling stress.
-“It can be difficult for kids to fully express their feelings and they can also struggle in knowing the words to accurately describe what they’re feeling.
-That’s why it’s really important to talk to them on a level they answer and ask them questions in a simple way they will know how to answer,” she says.
+Dr. Guy Venuti, HSHS Medical Group pediatrician, emphasizes the importance of making sure children are appropriately handling stress.
+“Kids may not be capable of expressing their feelings or knowing the right words to describe how they’re feeling, so it’s really important to get to their level and ask questions they will know how to answer,” he says.

 Examples of those questions include, “Tell me what was good and what was bad about your day today,” and “What kinds of things are you worried about right now?”